 But I see processor reviews on your site.
 What’s that all about?

-Yes, there are two versions of reviews on the CardFellow website: web reviews and verified reviews.
-Web reviews are unverified reviews that anyone is able to write.
+Yes, there are two versions of reviews on the CardFellow website: unverified reviews and verified reviews.
+Unverified reviews are, well, unverified commentary that anyone is able to write.
 While we always urge you to take reviews with a grain of salt, we understand that they can give insight into a processor and want to provide that information.

 Verified reviews are much more valuable.
-These reviews can only be written by businesses that have chosen their processor through CardFellow.
+Only businesses that have chosen their processor through CardFellow can write these reviews.
 Because they went through us, we can verify that they’ve actually worked with the processor.
 More importantly, we know that anyone reading those reviews can be assured of receiving the same pricing model and terms with that processor if they go through CardFellow.
 That is, they’re reviewing the same service you’ll get.

 Remember when I said that you can’t be sure you’re getting the same deal as someone else who left a review?
 That’s true if you’re looking at reviews and finding a processor on your own.
-With verified reviews at CardFellow, you’ll know you’re getting the same service because it’s legally required by our contract with the processor.
+With verified reviews at CardFellow, you’ll know you’re getting the same service because our contract legally requires it.
 If you like the sound of verified reviews for a processor who quotes through CardFellow, you have access to the exact same terms and pricing model as the person who wrote the verified review.